-and the relevant components are selected for the Born term and the strong interaction term (from CHPT), while resonant or axial terms (non-CHPT) are taken from (\ref{e:Bornhelicity}), (\ref{e:FSIhel}) and (\ref{e:resonanceamp}), as appropriate.
-The total $\gamma\gamma \to$ meson--meson cross-section can then be expressed as the sum of the moduli squared of the $T^{(J,\lambda)}$, due to the orthogonality of the spherical harmonics they contain.
-One has
+and the relevant components are selected for the Born and strong interaction terms from ChPT, while resonant, non-ChPT terms are parametrized.

+The total $\gamma \gamma \to$ meson--meson cross-section can then be expressed as the sum of the moduli squared of the $T^{( J, \lambda )}$, due to the orthogonality of the spherical harmonics they contain.
+Thus, we have